cheesetosht/dot-files/oh-my-cv/resume-2024.md

 - Laid strong foundations for a web application architecture prioritizing extensibility, modularity, and scalability.
 - Setup CI/CD pipelines using tools like Terraform, AWS Lambda, Docker, ECR, EC2 and Amplify.
-- Designed & deployed a **monorepo architecture** (Next.js) to deliver a seamless user experience, with static landing pages for SEO and an SSR dashboard for dynamic content.
+- Designed & deployed a **monorepo architecture** (Next.js) to deliver a seamless user experience, with static landing pages for SEO and an SSR dashboard for dynamic content (micro-frontends).
 - Contributed to a React Native-based design platform enabling **dynamic, backend-driven UIs (via JSON schema)** for web and mobile, including the development of a cross-platform design system.
 - Architected interactive features, including **real-time group chat**, a video repository, and voice chat for a dynamic user experience.
 - Designed and implemented a **Tailwind-based headless component library** (prior to the existence of shadcn) with an aim to have a stable yet flexible design system.